SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/06-building-block/readme.md

 For now, you can read about building blocks in the [flexible programming model explorer](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview).

-Also, we do take pull requests 😋
+Also, we do accept pull requests 😋

 Continue to [Chapter 07 - Adding formatting via CDS annotations](/chapters/07-formatting-via-cds-annotations/)